sensei-hacker/inavwiki/Failsafe.md

 ### Option one

-Set receiver to send out `NO PULSES` on a failsafe event.
+Set receiver to send out `NO PULSES` or `HOLD` on a failsafe event.
+This is perfectly fine for FrSky Radios.

 ### Option two

 1. In `Modes` tab select a switch for "Failsafe"

-1. Set your switches and sticks of your radio to the following conditions:
+2. Set your switches and sticks of your radio to the following on link loss:

-    -  `Throttle: approx. 0% (no throttle)`
-    -  `Aileron: 50% (no input, stick center)`
-    -  `Rudder: 50% (no input, stick center)`
-    -  `Elevator: 50% (no input, stick center)`
     -  `Failsafe mode: activated`
-    -  `Arm switch: Disarmed (If you use stick arming you can skip this)`

-1. Configure failsafe on your receiver to the above conditions on link loss (consult manual for your receiver on how to do it)
+The above is fine on FlySky radio.

 ## Configuration of iNav